ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 | `STRUCT`                     | [Tuple](../sql-reference/data-types/tuple.md)           |
 | `MAP`                        | [Map](../sql-reference/data-types/map.md)               |

 Other Parquet types are not supported.
-By default, all inferred types are inside `Nullable`, but it can be changed using setting `schema_inference_make_columns_nullable`.
+By default, all inferred types are inside `Nullable`, but it can be changed using the setting `schema_inference_make_columns_nullable`.

 ## Arrow {#arrow}

-In Arrow format ClickHouse reads its schema from the data and converts to ClickHouse schema using the following types match:
+In Arrow format ClickHouse reads its schema from the data and converts it to ClickHouse schema using the following type matches:

 | Arrow data type                 | ClickHouse data type                                    |
 |---------------------------------|---------------------------------------------------------|